The Trademarks Law Review: India

 The recently enacted Commercial Courts Act mandates each state government to constitute commercial courts at district levels.
 High courts have original civil jurisdiction and are mandated with having commercial divisions within them.
 Over 250 commercial courts have already been constituted.
 The Delhi High Court itself has six commercial divisions.
 Trademark suits relating to registered or unregistered trademarks are considered commercial disputes.

 The Commercial Courts Act provides for strict timelines to conclude trademark suits.
-Some significant enactments are:
+Some significant enactments are as follows.

 - All documents in support of the plaint and the written statement are required to be submitted along with the respective documents.